European Foundation for the Study of Diabetes (EFSD) and Lilly EXPLORING AND APPLYING NEW STRATEGIES IN DIABETES (EXPAND) Programme

 Research will be supported through the award of grants, each of up to 150.000 Euro.
 The division of the budget should be around 70% to LMIC and 30% to the developed country.
 For the projects that are accepted the financing will be on refunding basis.

 The duration of each award may be one year or longer, depending upon the needs of the project and as justified in the application.
 EFSD may, on advisement from the Review Committee, recommend an award in a different amount from that requested, but which is considered more appropriate for the proposed studies.

 Applicants who have a funding requirement larger than 150.000 Euro are also invited to apply to this programme, particularly if this relates to a clinical research project.
 In this case, the relevant financial requirements should be indicated and clearly justified in the budget section of the application.

 Applications will be subject to scientific review by a specialised and independent ad hoc committee.
-It is expected that applications will be received, reviewed and approved for funding by January/February 2021.
+It is expected that applications will be received, reviewed and approved for funding by February 2023.

 Prior to any final decision on funding, and in order to offer applicants the opportunity to benefit from the review process, EFSD reserves the right to request revision to applications in accordance with the recommendations of the Review Committee.